musevlt/mpdaf/doc/spectrum.rst

   In [8]: Hbeta.flux/Hbeta.cont

-If the wavelength of the line is already known, `line_gauss_fit
-<mpdaf.obj.Spectrum.line_gauss_fit>` can perform an better Gaussian fit on the
-line by fixing the Gaussian center:
+If the wavelength of the line is already known, using `fix_lpeak=True` can perform an better Gaussian fit on the line by fixing the Gaussian center:

 .. ipython::